TeleMagic

-TeleMagic is the name of the second #CRM Customer Relationship Management software product for personal computers designed for salespeople and entrepreneurs for the purpose of keeping track of customers and prospects.
+TeleMagic is the name of the first customer relationship management software product for personal computers designed for salespeople and entrepreneurs for the purpose of keeping track of customers and prospects.
 Originally, the software was sold into the telemarketing marketplace and quickly evolved into mainstream sales applications.
-Subsequently there were many competitive products that came to market to perform these functions and this category eventually became known as Contact Management Software, then Sales Force Automation software, and ultimately Customer Relationship Management software.
+Subsequently, there were many competitive products that came to market to perform these functions, and this category eventually became known as contact management software, then sales force automation software, and ultimately customer relationship management software.

 History

 TeleMagic was invented by Michael McCafferty in 1985 and marketed by his company Remote Control International.
 On October 2, 1992, the company was sold to The Sage Group.
-As of 2023, TeleMagic continues to be sold and supported by a network of Value Added Resellers (VARs) and consultants.
+As of 2023, TeleMagic continues to be sold and supported by a network of value-added resellers (VARs) and consultants.

 Features

 TeleMagic is unique in several ways: